Hello Forex traders,

 There must be a harmony among these items for making and maximizing profit.
 Any mismatch between these elements will lead to disequilibrium.
 Trading psychology is one component of the overall trading plan, and this is where knowing thyself becomes important.

-FOREX TRADER’S SWOT
+FOREX TRADER’S SWOT ANALYSIS

-Establishing one’s own strengths and weaknesses is therefore very important in order to make a coherent and sustainable trading plan.
+Establishing one’s own strengths and weaknesses are therefore very important in order to make a coherent and sustainable trading plan.
 One method of establishing one’s own strength and weaknesses is by using a SWOT analysis (or SWOT matrix).
 This is a “structured planning method used to evaluate the Strengths, Weaknesses, Opportunities, and Threats involved in a project or in a business venture … [and this] can be carried out for a product, place, industry or person.”
 It entails “specifying the objective of the business venture or project and identifying the internal and external factors that are favorable and unfavorable to achieving that objective” (source via this link).

 - Strengths (internal factors): characteristics of the business or project that give it an advantage over others.